hcbb/121823-terraform-ae/README.md

 # Tasks below should all be done with Terraform.
 Commit all code and state to the repo in the form of a branch and PR

+There is a `/sample` folder that contains a basic Terraform root that can be used, if desired.

 # Task - Create a load balanced web site
 * globally available on IPv4
 * Use Azure Load Balancer